Skip to content

 Interfaces That Precede the Code

-Every context exposes its capabilities through generated OpenAPI and gRPC contracts.
-Teams integrate against contracts, not implementation details.
+Every context exposes its capabilities through the generated Domain API.
+Teams integrate against the interface, not implementation details.

 > Independent Deployment Cycles